avapolzin/UWSStatusSearch/README.md

 # UWSCoordSearch
 Match object/coordinates to UW field + see observation status.

+## Inside _UWSStatusSearch/cli_
+***
-Quick scripts that can be run as is or can be aliased for easy access.
+Quick scripts that can be run as is, aliased, or made executable and put in the path for easy access.